PDConSec/vsc-print/README.md

 * `print.lineSpacing`: single, line-and-a-half or double spaced

 ## Known Issues
+Tab size is now governed by the editor tab size setting.
+This exploits the experimental CSS `tab-size` property, which works on Opera, Firefox and Chrome, but **not** Edge.
+When Edge starts using the Chromium engine this will change.

 The list of stylesheets had to be severely shortened to work around a problem with large lists in VS Code.
 When handling of large lists is improved the full list of 90 stylesheets will be restored.
 I reported this issue when first releasing VSCode Print, and the VS Code team believes it is corrected in the current Insider build so this should be resolved soon.